forestgrape/coronavirus/5_epidemiological/individual_susceptibility_and_transmission.md

 ### Observed Transmission Rates
 * [Hall et al](#summary-hall) reveal by analyzing "Household Transmission Evaluation Data" in England:
-  * people between 5 and 29 years have much lower household transmission rates than the other groups.
+  * people between 5 and 29 years have lower household transmission rates than the other groups.
   * The household transmission is high between people over 40 years of approximately the same age.
   * Very young children (0 to 4 years) transmit Covid frequently to their parents or grandparents.
     > Their immune system in the lungs is early in the training phase and additionally they may not have had contact with any coronaviruses and so they lack the cross immunity most older have acquired from the human endemic CoVs.
 * Children are less susceptible and transmit Covid less than adults as discussed in the section [schools and children](#schools-and-children).
-Children also do not super spread since in school settings no super spreading can be traced back to children.
+Children also do not super spread since in school settings no super spreading can be traced back to children - the super-spreading events observed, were likely caused by teachers.

 ### Possible Causes for varying Transmissions
 Possible reasons for the skewed distribution are: